 The Golden Ratio is a mathematical ratio of 1.618:1, and the number 1.618 is called Phi because it was regularly used by the Greek sculptor Phidias; Phi (upper case) is 1.6180339887., whereas phi (lower case) is 0.6180339887., the reciprocal of Phi and also Phi minus 1.
 This irrational number is the only one in mathematics that, when subtracted by units (1.0), yields its own reciprocal.

 It is a number that keeps cropping up in nature, such as in the spiral of the Nautilius shell, the arrangement of flower petals, the spiral of galaxy, the lengths of finger bones.
 It has also been used extensive in art and architecture, Notre Dame cathedral in Paris, Parthenon in Athens, Stradivarius violin, Leonardo Da Vinci’s Vitruvian Man, the ‘bite’ in the Apple logo, etc.

 Dr Stephen Marquardt, a facial maxillary surgeon from California, who pioneered the use of the Marquardt’s mask.
 He analysed a large number of faces and conceived a mask based on the golden ratio that best fit the attractive faces.
 There were significant drawbacks to his theory in that different ethnicities are not so well catered for.

 There is another major practical implication.
-Most patients come to see me for one or two issues that they have noticed and are focusing on.
+Most patients come to see us for one or two issues that they have noticed and are focusing on.
 Whilst these issues are important, treating them alone with anti wrinkle injections and dermal fillers without taking into account the proportion of the entire face will almost certainly result in distortions that may be detrimental to the overall attractiveness.
-To achieve a natural looking and aesthetically pleasing result, I analyse and treat the entire face in context.
+To achieve a natural looking and aesthetically pleasing result, we analyse and treat the entire face in context.